 I visited lots of medieval castles on my recent trip to Wales.
-However, the one that made the biggest impression on me was Pembroke Castle.
-Privately owned and imaginatively managed, Pembroke Castle has an enviable location, with a long history stretching right back to the Stone Age.
+However, the one that I enjoyed the most was Pembroke Castle.
+It has an enviable waterside location, and is designed to appeal to both families and history-lovers.
+And, although the history of Pembroke Castle might seem to begin in the Middle Ages, visitors will discover that it goes right back to the Stone Age!

 Exploring Pembroke Castle

 If Pembroke Castle seems familiar, that may be because it has featured in a number of films, most recently Me Before You.
 Built on a rocky promontory and surrounded by water, it has a spectacular location.
 The building itself is picturesque, with extensive ruins and plenty to explore.

 Start by climbing up to the perimeter walls, where you will have fabulous views over the water and across the Pembrokeshire countryside.
 When you’ve walked around the walls, you can explore the buildings.
 Don’t forget to climb down the steep spiral stairway that leads to the Wogan Cavern.

 I was impressed by the way the castle was laid out for visitors.
 A large map of Wales occupies much of the central courtyard, showing the location, and type, of the numerous Welsh castles.
 And on each of the picnic benches is a laminated display board (in English and Welsh) with subjects like “How to be a Knight” or “Medieval Trip Advisor”.
 All of which makes it an excellent place for families.

 But you haven’t finished yet.
 When you leave the castle walk into the town and follow the Mill Pond Walk.
 As the name suggests, this goes around the Mill Pond, a body of water that was created as a sort of defensive moat around the castle.
 As you walk you will be rewarded by fabulous views of the castle across the water.

 The Normans certainly knew how to choose a site for a castle!Tagged with: castles • history • Wales